 - Various Government departments

 Many graduates have also pursued further training for careers, such as law and teaching, or studied a postgraduate qualification in directly related fields such as speech and language therapy, forensic linguistics and speech and language technology either at Leeds or elsewhere.
+An MA by Research in Linguistics and Phonetics is often used to prepare for PhD study in the field.

 What careers support will I have?